Alexander1752/cloud_courses/website/docs/common/kafka/_useful_scripts.md

 If we go on the **Messages** tab, we will see with a high chance that the second message is produces on other partition than the first one.
 That is a result of Kafka's internal routing system.
 Kafka will try to send messages on different partitions to increase the parallelism when we have multiple consumers.
 :::

-### Exercise

-1.
-TODO: start one consumer, send some messages
-TODO: start a second consumer
-TODO: wait a bit
-TODO: send some messages
-OBS: both consumers get the messages

-2.
-TODO: start one consumer with a group id, send some messages
-TODO: start a second consumer with the same group id
-TODO: wait a bit
-TODO: send some messages
-OBS: some of them will go to the first consumer and some to the second one

 ### Updating the number of partitions

 As we were able to see in the above section, more partitions mean higher parallelism.
 We want to increase the number of partitions from 3 to 5 using the following script: